 The base map is provided by OpenTopoMap’s volunteer servers.
+The red diagonally ruled areas are Navy bombing ranges and its airfield in Fallon but with pre-2023 boundaries.

 Recent History of “Carson Lake” Playa